Is Childhood Inactivity Affecting the NHS?

 Making Improvements in Activity Levels

 The results of the Generation Inactive study have shown that many children have poor activity levels, and this negatively affects their health.
 Suggestions have been made by ukactive Kids as to how physical fitness levels can be improved and maintained into adult life.
-There are some concerns which suggest that a child with a normal BMI is not necessarily a healthy child.
+There are some concerns that suggest that a child with a normal BMI is not necessarily a healthy child.
 Due to this, experts state that the government do more to measure heart health and fitness rather than just weight.
-Schools should complete this measurement in a way which is enjoyable for children and encourages activity.
+Schools should complete this measurement in a way that is enjoyable for children and encourages activity.
 Less confident children sometimes find weight management strategies intimidating and embarrassing.
 According to ukactive Kids, the government should also ensure that teachers have enough skills to deliver more effective PE lessons as part of the National Curriculum.
 Nurseries and pre-schools should dedicate time for younger children to engage in active play to develop motor skills in a positive social environment.

 How can Headteachers Boost Children’s Fitness?

 Advice for headteachers on improving fitness and health focuses around a ‘whole day approach’ to physical activity.
 This would see a greater focus on incorporating activity throughout the day and not just in PE lessons.
 Taking this sort of initiative could include setting up clubs before and after school, as well as giving children a chance to be active during academic lessons.
 There are also recommendations that schools support children with their physical fitness in the same way they do with academic subjects.
 Any children who are struggling or not focusing would receive extra support to ensure no child is left behind.
-Improving the way PE lessons and extracurricular sports take place in schools is important, however there should also be a focus on active recreational play.
+Improving the way PE lessons and extracurricular sports take place in schools is important, however, there should also be a focus on active recreational play.
 The danger of being too heavily concerned with competitive sport is that some children find this intimidating and will become more alienated and disengaged as a result.
-Recommendations to children’s activity providers suggests more clear guidance on any available initiatives in the local area.
+Recommendations to children’s activity providers suggest more clear guidance on any available initiatives in the local area.
 This would give schools and local authorities a better opportunity to involve in active play and sports outside of school times.
-By giving children the chance to take part in fun clubs and activities, this can encourage an interest in sport, health and fitness from a young age and help to maintain it into adulthood.
+By giving children the chance to take part in fun clubs and activities, can encourage an interest in sport, health and fitness from a young age and help to maintain it into adulthood.

 Making Kids More Active

 Overall, the findings of the ukactive Kids Generation Inactive report have highlighted that not enough is being done to correctly measure and improve on children’s activity levels in the UK.
 Experts suggest that a greater focus on health and fitness would be more beneficial than the current approach of BMI and weight management.
 Low levels of physical activity have been linked to a number of health problems.
 Some of these include diabetes, heart disease, cancer and depression.
 These issues already put pressure on the NHS and the strain will only get worse as inactive children grow into inactive and unhealthy adults.
 With better sport and activities provision in primary schools, children will learn the importance of living a healthy and active lifestyle from a young age.
 This can then hopefully remain with them as adults.
-However it’s vital that any new policies do not focus too much on competitive sport.
+However, it’s vital that any new policies do not focus too much on competitive sport.
 Schools should value fun active play just as highly.
 If you would like any advice on how to get funding to improve sports or play facilities at your school, please contact us through the form on this page.
 We would be happy to help with any questions you have.